soz-live/soz-live.github.io/community.md

 ## Introduction

 **SOZ-LIVE** is not just a code base to be downloaded and used.
-It is also a community of users and coders that come together to further develop and improve the project.
+It is a community of users and coders that come together to further develop and improve the project.

-All members actions are governed by the [Code of Conduct](https://github.com//soz-live//soz-releases//blob//main//CODE_OF_CONDUCT.md).
+To join the **SOZ-LIVE** community, email your request to: **tim AT soz-live DOT com**

 ## Aims and Objectives